dortania/OpenCore-Install-Guide/clover-conversion/Clover-config.md

 * ClockID: `DeviceProperties -> Add -> PCIRoot... -> AAPL,clock-id`
 * HighCurrent: `DeviceProperties -> Add -> PCIRoot... -> AAPL, HighCurrent`
    * Irrelevant for OS X 10.11 and newer
-   * Newer variant is either PowerProperties defined in `IOUSBHostFamily.kext -> AppleUSBHostPlatformProperties` or added with a USBX SSDT for iMac17,1 and newer
+   * Newer variant is either PowerProperties defined in `IOUSBHostFamily.kext -> AppleUSBHostPlatformProperties` or added with a USBX SSDT for Skylake SMBIOS and newer

 **Audio**: